intel-lab-lkp/linux/Documentation/networking/devlink/devlink-flash.rst

        components being updated with the identifiers found in the provided image.
 This includes MAC addresses, serial IDs, and similar device identifiers.
+   * - ``DEVLINK_FLASH_OVERWRITE_FROM_FACTORY_SETTINGS``
+     - Indicates that device shall overwrite settings and identifiers from factory settings section instead of provided image.

 Multiple overwrite bits may be combined and requested together.
 If no bits are provided, it is expected that the device only update firmware binaries